IpShot/EasyScript/README.md

 # EasyScript

-Fast and simple way to create and run your node.js scripts.
+Fast and simple way to create and run your ES6 scripts in NodeJS.

 ### Problem